Top of main content

 NRE account

-1. qualifies as a 'person resident outside India' under the exchange control law
+1. Qualifies as a 'person resident outside India' under the exchange control law

-2. has been permitted by the Reserve Bank of India (RBI)
+2. Has been permitted by the Reserve Bank of India (RBI)

 NRO account